circleci/circleci-docs/jekyll/_cci2/getting-started-config.md

 If you don’t specify a name, the UI will default to the map’s key (“build” in this case).

+### **working_directory** (string)

+A directory in which to execute a job’s steps.
+It only applies to the first container since that’s where the steps are being executed.

+This is the working directory for the job’s steps, which means this only applies to the first container.

+The default `working_directory` depends on the [executor](#executors) you’re using.
+Note also that the default will not exist for steps that run before the `checkout` step, _unless_ a step directly creates a working directory.

 ### **docker** or **machine** (map)

 Options for either the Docker or machine [executor](#executors).